drewrice2/GAR/README.md

 # GAR
 ### Hey!
-You just found GAR.
+You just found GAR...
 GAR stands for Genomic Architecture Randomization.
 ---
 ### The big idea.